SamuelPadillaC/Turing_Machine_Simulator/README.md

 This program uses Pandas and Numpy (it was just practice for me), so it might be necessary that you install those packages in your environment.
 Just run pip install pandas & pip install numpy and you should be good to go.

+# Description Files
+This repository contains 2 sample decription files.
+Description01.txt and Description02.txt.
+The alphabet for both files is '01'.

+This is what they do:
+Description01.txt - This configuration adds up the bits in the word, and gives the ultimate value 'ones place' value.
+Description02.txt - This gives back the initial input with 1's flipped to 0 and 0's to 1's

 ########################################################################
 # Arguments - 'TM Simulator.py' receives 4 command line arguments in the following order:
 # A Definition File